misiektoja/spotify_monitor/docs/configuration.md

 Spotify Monitor can send activity alerts through Discord or the native [ntfy publish API](https://docs.ntfy.sh/publish/).
 Webhook alerts work with or without email.
 Run `spotify_monitor --setup`, choose webhook alerts and select Discord or ntfy.

 `WEBHOOK_PROVIDER` selects the request format.
 It defaults to `"discord"` so existing configurations keep working.
+For a one-run override, use `--webhook-provider discord` or `--webhook-provider ntfy`.

 <a id="discord"></a>
 ### Discord